tcfgur/Ty-CaseStudy/README.md

 # Ty Case Study

 ## Overview
-This case study demonstrates the process of adding and mounting a new disk (`/dev/sdb`) in an Ubuntu system.
+This case study demonstrates the process of setting up loopback devices for Ceph installation, configuring automatic activation of disks on boot, and performing a Ceph Reef deployment using Cephadm.
+Additionally, it covers creating pools with replication factor 3 and EC pool for fault tolerance, and upgrading Ceph services to the Squid version for monitor and manager nodes.

 ## Steps